rwxrob/pegn-spec/README.md

 ## PEGN Expect Parameter Syntax

-One strength of PEGN is how easy the syntax is to represent in code.
-The `pegn.Parser` from the Go reference implementation contains a powerful `Expect(p ...interface{}) (*pegn.Mark, error)` method which takes list of parameters of differing types that directly map to PEGN notation.
+One strength of PEG notations is how easy they are to represent in code.
+The `pegn.Parser` contains a powerful `Expect(p ...interface{}) (*pegn.Mark, error)` method which takes list of parameters of differing types that directly map to PEGN notation.
 This makes short work code generation from any grammar.
-This approach can easily be adapted to any implementation language.

 ### Sequence (All in Order)